Vivint Smart Home Security Review

 Vivint Smart Home Security Systems Review

 Vivint is known for pairing home security with advanced automation technology — it’s called Vivint Smart Home not Vivint Home Security.
 Vivint claims to “create simple, affordable smart home solutions.”

 Is it true?

 Yes.
-In our review of the best home security systems, we installed each system in our homes for eight months to test the purchasing process, install experience, and ease of use.
+In our review of the best home security systems, we installed a slew of home security systems in our homes for eight months to experience the purchasing process, installation, and ease of use.
 Vivint nailed nearly every metric.
 Every piece of equipment, from the control panel to the doorbell camera, is intuitive, thanks to modern touchscreens and simple designs.
 We knew exactly how to use the system from the moment of unboxing.

 In J.D.
-Power’s customer satisfaction evaluation, Vivint ranked above all of the nation’s largest home security brands.
-It was the only company to earn a five out of five Power Circles, Vivint stands well ahead of the industry average and scored a full circle more than ADT.
-This kind of ranking is indicative of a company that values clear communication and quick resolution when issues arise.
+Power’s 2018 customer satisfaction evaluation of home security brands, Vivint came in third, behind only Brinks and AT&T. With four out of five Power Circles, Vivint stands well ahead of the industry average and scored a full circle more than ADT.
+This kind of ranking is a strong indicator of the positive experience you can expect as a Vivint customer.
 In J.D.
 Power’s press release about the award, it stated, “Vivint Smart Home performs well in high importance attributes: effectiveness of securing my home; ease of using the system; timeliness of resolving problem, question or request; and clarity of information provided for customer service.”

 The high J.D.
 Power score dovetails with our experience with Vivint.
 When our tester had a Vivint system installed in his home, the technician came prepared with protective shoe covers and borrowed the vacuum to clean any mess after he was finished.
 He even noticed an extra camera our tester didn’t need and removed it from the bill.

 Vivint's list of integration options is pretty endless.
-Anything with Z-Wave protocol can be integrated into the system, and that includes Amazon Alexa and Google Nest devices and controls.
-Z-Wave is essentially the wireless language that devices communicate on, and the majority of the third-party smart tech market uses it.
+Anything with Z-Wave support protocol can be integrated into the system, and that includes Amazon Alexa and Google Nest devices and controls.
+Z-Wave is the wireless language in which devices communicate; the majority of the third-party smart tech market uses it.
 Going a step further than the other security systems that offer Z-wave compatibility, Vivint sells many Z-wave smart devices of its own.

 Free in-home consultation

 Vivint’s experts can help evaluate what your home will need either on the phone or in person.
-The Vivint Smart Home Pros can help you customize a system that fits the design of your home and the lifestyle of those who live there — all without any obligation of purchase.
+The Vivint Smart Home Pros help you customize a system that fits your home and lifestyle.
 It’s hard to know the right equipment to pick, and having Vivint technicians weigh in before you make a purchase could save you from leaving blind spots in your security or overspending on devices you don’t need.
-When our tester had a consultation with Vivint’s installation technician, he advised removing a motion sensor we didn’t need, because our doorbell camera covered the same area.
+When our tester had a consultation with Vivint’s installation technician, he advised removing a motion sensor from the order because a doorbell camera covered the area.

 No online ordering

-Comparing prices and packages may be difficult with Vivint, as the company not only doesn’t publish pricing information online, but also won’t talk specifics over the phone unless you supply the specifics of your residence (address, security needs, devices wanted) for a custom quote.
+Comparing prices and packages can be difficult with Vivint, as the company not only doesn’t publish pricing information online, but also won’t talk specifics over the phone unless you supply the specifics of your residence (address, security needs, devices wanted) for a custom quote.
 Unlike other providers, Vivint doesn’t allow you to construct your package and toy with the total by building it in an online cart.
 It’s difficult to gather the information you need, particularly if you’re shopping around with multiple companies.